m-r-s/measurement-prediction-framework/README.md

 All measurements can be combined with all hearing device models, which allows to measure the aided performance in psychoacoustic and speech recognition tasks.

 It is also easy to extend the framework with own JACK plugins for aided measurements.
-For example the [PLATT dynamic compressor](https://github.com/m-r-s/platt) will also be available once the corresponding code is available.
+For example the [PLATT dynamic compressor](https://github.com/m-r-s/platt) is also available.
+PLATT is an implementation of a [patented dynamic compression scheme](https://www.innowi.de/de/unsere_patente/details/dynamikkompression-uol169) that aims to preserve speech intelligibility.
+Its engineered towards the use in hearing devices (it's fast).
+Still, it produces high quality signals (it minimizes compression).

 # References
 [1] Schädler, M. R., Warzybok, A., Ewert, S. D., Kollmeier, B. (2016) "A simulation framework for auditory discrimination experiments: Revealing the importance of across-frequency processing in speech perception", Journal of the Acoustical Society of America, Volume 139, Issue 5, pp. 2708–2723, URL: http://link.aip.org/link/?JAS/139/2708